Chapter 1, Law 1

 Prophet, when sent by G-d to David's parents to anoint the future king of

-Such could never be the face of G-d's anointed!
-(Many of us are old enough to remember: "Would you buy a used car from this man?" :-)
+could never be the face of G-d's anointed!
+(This brings to mind a quote I'm

+not quite old enough to remember: "Would you buy a used car from this man?") :-)

-He was not man of violence but fighter for G-d -- who fought G-d's holy
+was not a man of destructive violence but a fighter for G-d -- who

-spilled upon the ground before Me" (I Chronicles 22:8), the
+blood have you spilled upon the ground before Me" (I Chronicles 22:8), the

 life that the people you have slain were as sacrifices before Me."
 To be

 sure, the Temple's construction must be completed by a different sort of

 person -- by David's son, the scholar-king Solomon, to whom the world over

 paid reverential homage.
 But the foundation of such world peace had to be

 built upon the destruction of those who would not accept G-d's sovereignty.

 And the slaying of sinners of the father may well have been more precious to

-G-d than the myriad sacrifices his son would one day
+G-d than the myriad sacrifices his son would one day offer.

 This, concludes the Vilna Gaon, is the true intent of "Instruct a lad

 well as our own), never ignoring them or attempting to reshape them into the

 form we imagine most popular or socially acceptable.
 For if we attempt to

-mold our child into a form not natural to him, he may listen when he is
+mold our child into a form not natural for him, he may listen when he is

-young and awed by us, but when he is old and free of our
+young and scared of us, but when he is old and free of our tyranny he'll

-adolescents are notoriously unreliable -- for the simple reason that when asked to state
+are notoriously unreliable -- for the simple reason that when asked to state

-their opinions, attitudes, interests, or values, (even
+their opinions, attitudes, interests, or values, (even anonymously), people

 Thus, the first great lesson of the Rambam.
 It all begins with knowing

-that vantage point, certainly we are enjoined to ease
+that vantage point, certainly we are enjoined to avoid extremism and to ease

 ourselves towards the center.
 But our journey must begin with

 self-knowledge.
-For only when we know who we are today can we begin the
+For only when we know whom we are today can we begin the

 Text Copyright © 2008 by Rabbi Dovid Rosenfeld and Torah.org